Dear Esteemed Members

 Balmer Lawrie is also taking adequate steps to mitigate the challenges by increasingthe global network of associates and offering clients single window logistics solutions.The SBU has revamped its existing technology and has plans to further upgrade the same inthe near future to meet future business challenges.

 TRAVEL & VACATIONS [SBU:T&V]

-The SBU continues to enjoy a sizeable market share in the processing of oily sludge.Additional growth opportunity exists with the applicability of strict pollution norms inthe Oil and other related industry.
+The SBU:ROFS continues to enjoy sizable market share in the processing of oily sludge.Additional growth opportunity exists with the implementation of strict pollution controlnorms in the Oil and other related industries.

-In 2015-16 the SBU has achieved growth above the last year's turnover and alsosubstantial increase in segmental profit.
-This is owing to robust market demand forservices along with improvement in operational efficiency and effective cost control bythe SBU.
+In 2016-17 the SBU:ROFS has achieved growth above the last year's turnover and alsosubstantial increase in segmental profit.
+The SBU:ROFS has also achieved substantial jobbooking for the next financial year.
+This is owing to high market demand for services inthe current year along with improvements in operational efficiency and effective costcontrol.

 High accountability to its stakeholders;

 Absolute transparency in its reporting system and adherence to disclosurecompliance;

 High ethical standards in the conduct of business with due compliance of lawsand regulations;